 For many midlife women, we gradually realize that we are strangers to ourselves.
 Emotionally, intellectually and physically, we have lost touch with the early passions and energies that we carried into early adulthood.

 Talk to enough midlife women, and you will begin to hear similar stories.
-The idea that starting in their teens, some women began to choose a pattern of self-abandonment.
-At first it is purely a coping mechanism, one that soothes family feathers and helps the young girl stay connected to her place in the family structure.
+The idea is that starting in their teens, some women began to choose a pattern of self-abandonment.
+At first, it is purely a coping mechanism, one that soothes family feathers and helps the young girl stay connected to her place in the family structure.

 But so often we mistake learned behaviors as personality traits.
 Taught how to blend and survive in the childhood family dynamic, many of us age with the urge to accommodate.
 To choose against our needs and wants in an effort to stay connected and safe in the group.

 Often, we enter adult relationships and marriage with self-abandonment as our operating system, compounded by religious beliefs, cultural expectations, and broken adult role models.

 Looking To Find Your True Self Again?

 Self-sacrifice becomes the rule for many of us, not the exception.
 And if we choose a partner who has little concern for our personal development, we can be locked in a terrible tango of guilt and longing.